aptech/docs/docs/cc/data-import-and-export.rst

 ------------------------------

 ======================       ====================================================================================
-:func:`csvReadM`             Reads numeric data from a CSV file into a GAUSS matrix.
+:doc:`csvReadM`              Reads numeric data from a CSV file into a GAUSS matrix.
-:func:`csvReadSA`            Reads data from a CSV file into a GAUSS string array.
+:doc:`csvReadSA`             Reads data from a CSV file into a GAUSS string array.
-:func:`csvWriteM`            Write the contents of a GAUSS matrix to a CSV file.
+:doc:`csvWriteM`             Write the contents of a GAUSS matrix to a CSV file.
 ======================       ====================================================================================